Innoactive/Creator/.Documentation/articles/getting-started/developer.md

 ## Learning C\#

 Microsoft's documentation on C# is remarkably good.
 Read "Learn to program in C#" and "C# fundamentals" sections first, and then continue with articles about generics and iterators.
-It will take from one to two days.
+It could take a day or two.

 1. [C# Documentation](https://docs.microsoft.com/en-us/dotnet/csharp/)
 1. [Generics](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/)